 - use of alcohol or certain drugs

 High levels of LDH indicate some form of tissue damage.
 High levels of more than one isoenzyme may indicate more than one cause of tissue damage.
 For example, a patient with pneumonia could also have a heart attack.
-When levels of all five LDH enzymes are high, it could indicate multiple organ failure.
+High levels of all five LDH isoenzymes could indicate multiple organ failure.

-Because LDH is found in so many tissues throughout the body, complete LDH levels alone will not be enough to determine the location and cause of your tissue damage.
-The levels of LDH isoenzymes will also need to be measured in order to reach a diagnosis.
-For example, high LDH-4 and LDH-5 may mean either liver damage or muscle damage, but liver disease cannot be confirmed without a full liver panel.
+Because LDH is in so many tissues throughout the body, complete LDH levels alone won’t be enough to determine the location and cause of your tissue damage.
+A diagnosis will also require measuring the levels of LDH isoenzymes.
+For example, high LDH-4 and LDH-5 may mean either liver damage or muscle damage, but liver disease can’t be confirmed without a full liver panel.

 It’s normal for a person to have a higher level of LDH-2 than LDH-1.
-But after a heart attack, the level of LDH-1 rises and is usually higher than the level of LDH-2.
+After a heart attack, however, the level of LDH-1 rises and is usually higher than the level of LDH-2.
 This is called a flipped pattern.
 Total LDH level will rise within 24 to 72 hours after a heart attack and peak in two to four days.
-It will return to normal in about 10 to14 days.
-However, a test for troponin, a protein in myocardial cells, has proved to be a more accurate indicator of a heart attack.
+It will return to normal in about 10 to 14 days.
+A test for troponin, a protein in myocardial cells, is a more accurate indicator of a heart attack.

-A normal LDH-1/LDH-2 ratio is generally regarded as reliable evidence that a heart attack did not occur.
+A normal LDH-1/LDH-2 ratio is generally regarded as reliable evidence that you didn’t have a heart attack.

-Once you have been diagnosed with a particular condition, your LDH levels may be measured regularly to track the progress of your treatment.
+Once your doctor diagnoses your particular condition, they may measure your LDH levels regularly to track the progress of your treatment.